pygreece/community/organization/principles/en.md

 ### Board of Directors

 The board of directors is the main body of PyGreece AMKE.
 It's responsible for any strategic decision regarding the present & the future of the organization.
-Furthermore:
+Furthermore it is responsible for:

-- Decides the budget, venue & dates of PyCon Greece.
+- Deciding the budget, venue & dates of PyCon Greece.
-- Decides the budget of all Python community projects led by PyGreece community members.
+- Deciding the budget of all Python community projects led by PyGreece community members.

 ### Directors